 Restrictions in the Azores

 - The use of masks or visors is also no longer mandatory in the Azores.
-The exception only applies in nursing homes, healthcare, and public transport.
+The exception only applies in nursing homes and healthcare.

 - There are no more capacity limits in establishments and other places open to the public